Overview of RCRA Online Training

 According to the EPA, hazardous waste transporters are companies or individuals who move HAZMAT waste from one place to another by road, rail, water, or air (EPA, 2020e).
-The RCRA covers these employees under Subtitle C, under part 263 of the RCRA standards applicable to transporters of hazardous waste.
+The RCRA covers these employees under Subtitle C, under Part 263 of the RCRA standards applicable to transporters of hazardous waste.
 This RCRA standard covers only the transportation of hazardous waste to external sites or storage locations using a public transport system (EPA, 2020e).
-As such, the hazardous waste transporter regulations have been developed in collaboration by the EPA and the U.S. Department of Transportation (U.S. DOT).
+As such, the hazardous waste transporter regulations have been developed in collaboration with the EPA and the U.S. Department of Transportation (DOT).
 Many of the regulations are aligned to the Code of Federal Regulations Title 49 which guides the administrative law on transportation and transportation-related security in the United States.
-This part of the RCRA standards expects all hazardous waste transporters to consult and comply with the applicable requirements in the U.S. DOT regulations.
+This part of the RCRA standards expects all hazardous waste transporters to consult and comply with the applicable requirements in the DOT Hazardous Materials Regulations (HMR).

 Thus, the DOT-RCRA online training requirements for all personnel working for transporters of hazardous waste must be diligently followed and the DOT-RCRA online training course taken as required by the DOT HAZMAT transportation training requirements.

 Enroll Today for the 4 Hour RCRA Hazardous Waste Generator Online Training!